-- a.
-The criteria used to evaluate Instructors and Professorial faculty members for tenure are: - A record of successful teaching in the fields for which he or she was appointed;
+a.
+The criteria used to evaluate Instructors and Professorial faculty members for tenure are:

+1) A record of successful teaching in the fields for which he or she was appointed;

-- 2) A record of achievement in research and/or creative production with the promise of comparable academic performance and professional growth in the future: - 3) A record of satisfactory participation in professional service.
+2) A record of achievement in research and/or creative production with the promise of comparable academic performance and professional growth in the future;

+3) A record of satisfactory participation in professional service.

-Each faculty member shall attain at least satisfactory performance in teaching effectiveness, research and/or creative production, and professional service, and contribute in a meaningful way to the University, the College, the department or the library in which she or he is a member.
-For library faculty, effective librarianship is the replacement for teaching effectiveness.
+Each faculty member shall attain at least satisfactory performance in teaching effectiveness, research and/or creative production, and professional service, and contribute in a meaningful way to the University, the College, and the department in which she or he is a member.

-b.
-The criteria used to evaluate lecturers for tenure are:
+- b.
+The criteria used to evaluate lecturers for tenure are: - 1) A record of successful teaching;

-- 1) A record of successful teaching; - 2) Continued involvement in professional and educational activities as they relate to pedagogical skill; - 3) A documentable commitment to maintaining currency in his/her discipline as it relates to teaching; - 4) A record of satisfactory participation in professional service.
+2) Continued involvement in professional and educational activities as they relate to pedagogical skill;

+3) A documentable commitment to maintaining currency in his/her discipline as it relates to teaching;

+4) A record of satisfactory participation in professional service.
-3. Criteria for Academic Appointment and Promotion for Tenure-Track Positions a.
-Lecturer

-While the tenure decision involves a long-term commitment to a faculty member, rank delineates benchmarks on a career path.
+3. Criteria for Academic Appointment and Promotion for Tenure-Track Positions While the tenure decision involves a long-term commitment to a faculty member, rank delineates benchmarks on a career path.

-A person appointed to the rank of Lecturer shall be judged to possess the capacity:
+a.
+Lecturer: A person appointed to the rank of Lecturer shall be judged to possess the capacity:

-- 1) To become a successful teacher; - 2) To become involved in professional and educational activities as they relate to pedagogical skill; - 3) To maintain currency in her/his discipline as it relates to teaching; - 4) To participate in appropriate professional service; - 5) To demonstrate commitment to ongoing development in the above four areas.
+1) To become a successful teacher;

+2) To become involved in professional and educational activities as they relate to pedagogical skill;

+3) To maintain currency in her/his discipline as it relates to teaching;

+4) To participate in appropriate professional service;

+5) To demonstrate commitment to ongoing development in the above four areas.